Sexuality in Islam: Contraception

 The Quran does not contain explicit text regarding contraception.
 Muslims refer to the hadith on the question of contraception.
 According to Muslim scholars, birth control is permitted, when it is temporary and for a valid reason.
-As such, the withdrawal method of contraception—'Azll—is allowed according to the hadith.
+As such, the withdrawal method of contraception—'Azl—is allowed according to the hadith.
 Muslim jurists concur with its permissibility and use analogical deduction to approve other forms of contraception (e.g., condom usage).

-Under normal circumstances, sterilization is not considered to be permitted in Shari’ah.
-The irreversible nature associated with both the male and female sterilizations contradicts one of the primary purposes of marriage which is to have children, as mentioned by Abu Hamid al-Ghazali in his Ihya’ Ulum al-Din.
+Under normal circumstances, sterilization is not considered to be permitted in sharia.
+The irreversible nature associated with both the male and female sterilizations contradicts one of the primary purposes of marriage which is to have children, as mentioned by Abu Hamid al-Ghazali in his The Revival of the Religious Sciences.
 Furthermore, sterilization is considered a form of self-mutilation (muthla), which is forbidden.
 While sterilization as a form of permanent contraception is primarily forbidden in Islam, sterilization is allowed for specific health indications such as uncontrolled diabetes, heart disease, or congenital abnormalities incompatible with life.
 In such cases, patients may be sterilized after they have given their free, informed consent.

 IVF treatment

-As early as 1980, authoritative fatwas issued from Egypt's famed Al-Azhar University suggested that in vitro fertilisation (IVF) and similar technologies are permissible In Islam as long as they do not involve any form of third-party donation (of sperm, eggs, embryos, or uteruses).
+As early as 1980, authoritative fatwas issued from Egypt's famed Al-Azhar University suggested that in vitro fertilisation (IVF) and similar technologies are permissible In Islam as long as they do not involve any form of third-party donation of sperm, eggs, embryos, or uteruses.

 Intersexuality

-Intersex persons in Islam are referred to as khunthaa in the books of Fiqh.
-Khuntha are the intersex effeminate people who were, according to Islam, created by God in that way and jurists suggest there being no sin on them.
+Intersex persons in Islam are referred to as khunthaa in the books of fiqh.
+Khunthaa are the intersex effeminate people who were, according to Islam, created by God in that way and jurists suggest there being no sin on them.

-An intersex person may have sex characteristics or organs that are not typically male or female.
-This person is called a khunthaa in the books of Fiqh.
 There are three types of khunthaa: